Hulsey Lake

-Hulsey Lake is a lake near Escudilla Peak in the Apache National Forest, Arizona.
+Hulsey Lake is a lake near Escudilla Mountain in the Apache National Forest, Arizona.
 It is located at 8620 ft on the Apache-Sitgreaves National Forests.
 It is an impoundment of Hulsey Creek, a tributary of Nutrioso Creek.
 Due to snow and ice, the lake is usually inaccessible from November to mid-April.

 Description

 Hulsey Lake is 4 acre in size, with a maximum depth of 12 ft and an average depth of 10 ft.
 The area around the lake is heavily forested, and the tree line comes down to the shoreline.
 The Arizona Game and Fish Department stocks Hulsey Lake with rainbow trout in the spring and early summer.
 The lake gets weedy in summer months, and high pH levels prevent stocking as the season progresses.
 The lake frequently has a winter kill; there is typically no overwinter survival.